interview prepjob searchinterview tipsquestions to ask interviewer

 Every article about questions to ask in an interview gives you a list.
 Some give you 10 questions.
 Some give you 38.
-Almost none of them explain why you're asking — what you're actually trying to find out, and what a good answer looks like versus a bad one.
+Almost none explain why you're asking — what you're actually trying to find out, and what a good answer looks like versus a bad one.

 For you, it's your only structured opportunity to interview them.
 You've spent 45 minutes selling yourself.
 You now have 10 minutes to find out if this is actually somewhere you want to work.
 Most candidates waste it.